 The assumption that no additional failures are induced by the instantaneous change of environments between steps is an assumption which may be challenged, as an instantaneous change of environments may induce a shock effect, causing item failure.
-The above procedure, however, can be easily extended to the case of gradual environmental changes (see for example Van Dorp (1998)).
+The above procedure, however, can be easily extended to the case of gradual environmental changes [14].